 Solving for the area of the right triangle we are left with the area of triangle formula verifying the first case.

 The second case is an acute triangle where all three angles of the triangle are acute.
 In this case, we can divide the acute triangle into two right triangles as shown in the illustrations.

-Then we can simplify factoring out the common factor of leaving us the expression below.
+Then we can simplify, factoring out from both expressions and leaving us the expression below.

-Then since we can substitute the variable back into the equation leaving us with the formula.
-This verifies the second case.
+Then since we can substitute the variable back into the equation which leaves us with the same formoula, verifying the second case.